Panhard ERC: Sagaie upgrade

-The French Army has upgraded 160 of its 192 ERC's in service with a diesel MTU 4-cylinder 170 hp engine, coupled to an automatic gearbox made by Renk and have made enhancements to the turret to improve observation, fire control and command.
+The French Army upgraded between 2005 and 2009 160 of its 192 ERC's in service with a diesel MTU 4-cylinder 170 hp engine, coupled to an automatic gearbox made by Renk and made enhancements to the turret to improve observation, fire control and command.

 ERC-90 Sagaie 2 (twin-engine)

 A weakness of the Sagaie is its low power-to-weight ratio.
-The Sagaie 2 is an ERC, extended with two Peugeot XD 3T four-cylinder turbocharged diesel 98 hp engines, the same engine used on the VBL (Light Armoured Vehicle).
-Six were ordered by Gabon.
+The Sagaie 2, announced in 1985, is an ERC, extended with two Peugeot XD 3T four-cylinder turbocharged diesel 98 hp engines, the same engine used on the VBL (Light Armoured Vehicle).

+Six were ordered by Gabon, bearing the designation ERC-2; they are equipped with the TTB 190 turret designed by SAMM.

 A prototype equipped with two PRV V6 engines was built as a private venture, but none were ordered.